-A general survey of marine algae, vascular and nonvascular plants associated with marine environment.
-Prerequisites: general biology and permission of instructor.
-Six quarter hours--advanced undergraduate and graduate credit.
+A general survey of marine algae, vascular and nonvascular plants associated with marine and estuarine environments.
+Emphasis will be on identification, structure, reproduction, distribution, and general ecology.
+Prerequisites: principles of biology, plant biology would be helpful.
+Six quarter hours of advanced undergraduate and graduate credit.